-- H2-blockers.
-These reduce the amount of acid your stomach makes by blocking the hormone histamine.
+H2-blockers.
+These reduce the amount of acid the stomach makes by blocking the hormone histamine.

 Histamine helps to make acid.

-- Proton pump inhibitors.
-These help keep your stomach from making acid.
+Proton pump inhibitors.
+These help keep the stomach from making acid.
 They do this by stopping the stomach's

 acid pump from working.